charlescyt/pyramid_lint/README.md

 ### proper_super_dispose

-super.dispose() should be called at the end of the dispose method.
+`super.dispose()` should be called at the end of the dispose method.

+- Severity: error
+- Quick fix: ✓

 Bad